 - Certificates of completion, which are officially sanctioned as professional development

-- High-Level Risks: identifying risks as early as possible not only helps you prepare for uncertainty and other pitfalls, but it is also a great psychological exercise on a personal level.
+- High-Level Risks: identifying risks as early as possible not only helps you prepare for uncertainty and other pitfalls but is also a great psychological exercise on a personal level.
 Whatever is keeping you up at night can be addressed as a risk, which then allows you to prepare a mitigation plan, such as:

-- Unsure about client commitment: in other words, you might be concerned that you do not have enough clients to get started and/or to keep you going.
+- Unsure about client commitment: in other words, you might be concerned that you do not have enough clients to get started and/or keep you going.
 A mitigation measure could be that you request letters of intent from your clients and/or delay starting until you have the number of clients you determine you need to succeed.

 - What if the staff does not perform as expected?
 This is also a risk for many new entrepreneurs starting.
-If you hire someone with whom you have not worked before, then performance issues might be a problem.
+If you hire someone with whom you have not worked before, performance issues might be a problem.
 Therefore, a mitigation measure is preparing a Plan B in which you have substitute staff ready to hire, should the original ones not work out.

 - Schedule: for your own peace of mind, as well as to assure potential investors of how solid your business idea is, you need to prepare a schedule with deadlines, as well as intermittent milestones to gauge progress.
 You might include, for example, the projected break-even point when the business starts making a profit, when you can pay yourself, as well as other investors, back, and so on.

 - Budget: the budget is critical to ensure you have the funding you need to get started, including renting office space, buying or renting furniture, or purchasing larger ticket items, such as laptops, printers, etc. Additionally, you need to include a reserve to pay salaries since your clients may take 30 to 60 days to pay their invoices.
-The budget needs to include a reserve for the first 6, 9, or 12 months, based on when you think you will start to see real profit.
+Therefore, the budget needs to include a reserve for the first 6, 9, or 12 months, based on when you think you will start to see real profit.

 - Key Stakeholders: as many of you may recall, a stakeholder is any interested party who can impact, be impacted, or perceive to be impacted by an action, activity, or project.
 Therefore, based on this definition, stakeholders can be numerous.
 However, the key stakeholders you deem will impact or be impacted by your project, both positively and negatively.
 So, for example, investors, if you have them, will be key stakeholders.
 Still, your spouse or significant other can also be a stakeholder if you require their support and assistance in achieving success.
 A competitor can also be a key stakeholder, but one who might be impacted by your project negatively can impact you if they can somehow hinder you and/or sabotage your plans.